• Skip to primary navigation

 Easy San Sebastian Cheesecake in plate with 1 slice in small plate

-Here is one I made in an 8 inch tin but baked at a higher temperature for 50 minutes:
+Here is one I made in an 8 inch tin but baked at a higher temperature for 50 minutes and with more volume of ingredients:

 Basque burnt cheesecake on top greaseproof paper